BlueUnicorn7777/nd013-c1-vision-starter/README.md

 cd nd013-c1-vision-starter
 ```
 #### Local Setup and Data
 **Note:Docker Setup**
 I am using local docker setup for this project.
 Please review and create a docker image as per above [instructions](### Local Setup).
 **Note:Data**
 For this project, I am using the preprocessed data from the classroom workspace.
 Open your classroom workspace , right click on the data folder and download it as a zip file.
-Extract the zip file to your local data folder.
-Create a data folder and save this data in training_and_validation folder.
+Extract the zip file to your local data folder.Create a data folder and save this data in training_and_validation folder.

 ```
 mkdir -p data/waymo/training_and_validation